and124578963/LKMshik/Readme.md

 You can check the source code for security and build the .exe file yourself.

+## File Descriptions
+*   `main.py`: The main file that initiates the application launch, registration, and password entry windows.
+*   `projects.py`: The projects window, displaying a grid of formulations.
+*   `recepture.py`: The specific formulation window, where formulations are created and edited.
+*   `newReactives.py`: The window displaying a tabular list of reagents in the laboratory.
+*   `component_card.py`: The window for adding new and editing existing reagents.
+*   `activation.py`: Application activation logic (deprecated).
+*   `database.py`: Handles database connection via SQLite.
+*   `saves/`: Folder containing saved projects and formulations.
+The file structure mirrors the SQLite database.
+*   `reactives.db`: SQLite database for reagents.

 ## Prerequisites
 *   python 3.8.*
 *   `pip install -r ./requirements.txt`